Skip to main content

 The first three HYPSM schools have long been grouped together—they’re all members of the Ivy League, have sterling reputations, and are among the oldest universities in the nation.
 It’s common to hear Harvard, Yale, and Princeton referred to as either HYP or as the “Big Three.”

 The final two HYPSM schools—Stanford and MIT—are more recent additions to the group.
-Neither Stanford nor MIT belong to the Ivy League, although many consider them equal to, if not better than, the Ivies.
+Neither Stanford nor MIT belongs to the Ivy League, although many consider them equal to, if not better than, the Ivies.

 Here’s a brief overview of these schools and their acceptance rates: